tpboudreau/l6s/README.md

         matchLabels:
           forProvider: mysql

-Be sure to create and place the persistent volume claim(s) in the namespace in which the application will be deployed.
+Be sure to first create the namespace in which the application will be deployed and place the persistent volume claim(s) in that namespace.
 After creating the claim(s), invoke helm like:

     helm install librenms \
       --generate-name \
       --values values.yaml \